Barnacle goose

-The barnacle goose (Branta leucopsis) is a species of goose that belongs to the genus Branta of black geese, which contains species with largely black plumage, distinguishing them from the grey Anser species.
-Despite its superficial similarity to the brant goose, genetic analysis has shown it is an eastern derivative of the cackling goose lineage.
+The barnacle goose (Branta leucopsis) is a species of goose that belongs to the genus Branta of black geese, which contains species with extensive black in the plumage, distinguishing them from the grey Anser species.
+Despite its superficial similarity to the brant goose, genetic analysis has shown its closest relative is the cackling goose.

 Taxonomy and naming

 The barnacle goose was first classified taxonomically by Johann Matthäus Bechstein in 1803.
-Branta is a Latinised form of Old Norse Brandgás, "burnt (black) goose" and the specific epithet is from the Ancient Greek leukos "white", and opsis "faced".
+Branta is a Latinised form of Old Norse Brandgás, "burnt [black] goose" and the specific epithet is from the Ancient Greek leukos "white", and opsis "faced".

-The barnacle goose and the similar brant goose were previously considered one species, and were formerly believed to spawn from the goose barnacle.
-This gave rise to the English name of the barnacle goose and the scientific name of the brant.
-It is sometimes claimed that the word comes from a Celtic word for "limpet", but the sense-history seems to go in the opposite direction.
+In the medieval period, the barnacle goose and the similar brant goose were not distinguished, and were formerly believed to spawn from the goose barnacle.
+This gave rise to the English name of the barnacle goose and the scientific name of the brant goose.
 The barnacle myth can be dated back to at least the 12th century.
 Gerald of Wales claimed to have seen these birds hanging down from pieces of timber, William Turner accepted the theory, and John Gerard claimed to have seen the birds emerging from their shells.
 The legend persisted until the end of the 18th century.
 In County Kerry, until relatively recently, Catholics abstaining from meat during Lent could still eat this bird because it was considered as fish.
+It is sometimes claimed that the word comes from a Celtic word for "limpet", but the sense-history seems to go in the opposite direction.

 Description

-The barnacle goose is a medium-sized goose, 55–70 cm long, with a wingspan of 120–145 cm and a body mass of 1.21–2.23 kg.
+The barnacle goose is a medium-sized goose, 55–70 cm long, with a wingspan of 120–145 cm and a weight of 1.21–2.23 kg.
 It has a white face and black head, neck, and upper breast.
 Its belly is white.
-The wings and its back are silver-gray with black-and-white bars that look like they are shining when the light reflects on it.
-During flight, a V-shaped white rump patch and the silver-gray underwing linings are visible.
+The wings and its back are silver-grey with black-and-white bars that look like they are shining when the light reflects on it.
+During flight, a V-shaped white rump patch and the silver-grey underwing linings are visible.
+They look similar to cackling geese but have grey and white instead of brown bodies, and more extensive white on the head; from Canada geese they are additionally distinguished by being smaller, and having smaller beaks.
+The juveniles are similar to the adults, but like with all geese, can be distinguished by the rounded rather than square-ended mantle and flank feathers.

-Distribution
+Distribution and population size

-Barnacle geese breed mainly on the Arctic islands of the North Atlantic.
-There are five populations, with separate breeding and wintering ranges - from west to east:
+There are three original populations of barnacle geese, with separate breeding and wintering ranges.
+Since the 1960s, two new breeding populations have established themselves, both located along migration routes of two of the original populations.
+The five populations are: